Himanshu49Gaur/Soft_Tissue_Sarcoma_Detection/README.md

 The proposed pipeline combines data preprocessing, hybrid feature extraction, graph construction, and graph-based deep learning to improve the accuracy and interpretability of STS classification.

 ---

+## 2. Objectives
+- Construct a robust end-to-end pipeline for soft tissue sarcoma detection using graph-based learning.
+- Employ Graph Convolutional Networks (GCNs) for capturing non-linear dependencies among tissue features.
+- Analyze the performance of the proposed model using standard evaluation metrics and visualization tools.

+---